canarieids/Zeek-Ubuntu-22.04/README.md

 $which zeek
 /opt/zeek/bin/zeek
 ```
->You should also be able to execute 'zeekctl' for any working directory
+>(Zeek) You should also be able to execute 'zeekctl' for any working directory
 ```
 $zeekctl